leomarcov/labadmin/README.md

 ## Working schema
   * Labadmin use a dedicated machine to admin the students hosts (usually teacher computer).
 Admin must be installed in a Linux OS.
 Controlled hosts can be Linux or Windows OS computers.
   * All machines must be placed in the same broadcast domain.
 Labadmin uses MAC address to discover computers, so works in DHCP environments.
-  * Each lab must be defined in a config file.
+  * Each lab must be defined previously in a config file.
 Lab config file stores:
     * Authentication config to use (SSH and/or WinRM).
     * MAC address for each host and a identification number.
     * Lab distribution: each id host must be placed in a grid position according the real position.